The Asian Conference on Asian Studies 2017

 ACAS2017 Conference Theme: “Global Realities: Precarious Survival and Belonging”

 Now we revisit that territory under the title “Global Realities: Precarious Survival and Belonging”.
 While retaining the ideas expressed by Prof. Offord in 2014, this conference will turn its focus on to the precariousness of life across the world, life being understood in all its amplitude.
 Since 2014 we have witnessed the horror of the refugee crisis in Europe and how borders which should have been crossed have been blocked off by barbed wire fences.
-The whole context of boarders, belonging and survival has shifted resulting in an increase in racism, radical nationalisms, terrorism, infringements of human rights, and rising poverty levels, to mention only a few of the globalised problems confronting our world.
+The whole context of borders, belonging and survival has shifted resulting in an increase in racism, radical nationalisms, terrorism, infringements of human rights, and rising poverty levels, to mention only a few of the globalised problems confronting our world.
 The result of such precarity, even of the planet itself, has led to a generalised sense of communal and individual vulnerability.

 Raimond Gaita recently noted, “It is striking how often people now speak of ‘a common humanity’ in ethically inflected registers, or ethically resonant tones that express a fellowship of all the peoples of the earth, or sometimes the hope for such a fellowship.”
 Hopefully, this conference will discuss the ways and means by which a “common humanity” may be aspired to by future generations.